Benchmarks

 The model must be able to produce valid, executable function calls that conform to the defined API, with correctly named parameters and formatted arguments.

-The model must make use of the data returned by a function to generate helpful, user-friendly responses and inform subsequent actions.
+The model must make use of the information from earlier in the conversation, including data returned by a function to generate helpful, user-friendly responses and inform subsequent actions.

 parallel-calling